HumeAI/hume-api-examples/evi-python-example/README.md

   `HUME_API_KEY="PASTE_HUME_API_KEY_HERE"`

-  and you can edit it to save your API key.
-This can be more convenient than using the `export` command above, since you don't have to run it every time you start a new terminal, and it works inside Jupyter notebooks.
+—and you can edit it to save your API key.

+By using this method, environment variables are auotmatically set regardless of where the code is executed.
+As such, they are consistently available across different execution environments.
+This can be more convenient than using the `export` command above, since you don't have to run it every time you start a new terminal.

+> For example, environment variables set in the terminal do not persist when you run a Jupyter notebook.

 To get your API key,log into the portal and visit the [API keys page](https://beta.hume.ai/settings/keys).